Skip to main content

 Example: LLMs can draft initial OpenAPI specification descriptions or generate code examples in many programming languages

-Related Terms: AI, AI agent, genAI, liquid content, Natural Language Processing, prompt engineering, RAG
+Related Terms: agent configuration, AI, AI agent, genAI, liquid content, metaprogramming, Natural Language Processing, orchestration, prompt engineering, RAG

 Sources: